julsas/kerndatensatzmodul-person/input/pagecontent/index.md

-# MII IG Modul Person
+# MII IG Module Person

-Feel free to modify this index page with your own awesome content!
+This is a draft build of the Medical Informatics Initiative (MII) Core Data Set (CDS) module Person that showcases the use of Obligations.